nimble-platform/trust-scoring-service/README.md

 Trust computation service in the NIMBLE Microservice Infrastructure.

 A prototype implementation of a NIMBLE trust computation service.
-The service will be able to compute a trust score for NIMBLE entities (products, services, companies) by evaluating their trust-related characteristics in regards to the trust expectations (criteria) of a particular B2B context.
+The service computes a trust score for NIMBLE entities (e.g. providers/sellers) by evaluating their trust-related characteristics in regards to the trust expectations (trust policy defined by a platform manager)

 ## Development